Understand the basic conceptual similarities and differences between vascular aging and vascular disease.

 From the seventeenth to twentieth centuries, the work of Binswanger, Kraepelin, and Alzheimer established vascular disease as the major cause of senile dementia.
 Most recently, the contribution of vascular risk factors and disease to the development of the geriatric syndromes of frailty and dementia, including Alzheimer disease itself, has again come to the fore.

 This chapter addresses vascular aging, and how changes in the structure and function of the arterial tree with age not only lead to atherosclerosis and its manifestations of coronary artery disease, peripheral vascular disease, and cerebrovascular disease, but also to the development of the important geriatric syndromes of frailty and cognitive impairment.

 GENETIC AND NONGENETIC FACTORS CONTRIBUTE TO AGE-RELATED ATHEROSCLEROSIS OVER THE LIFE COURSE

 The development and progression of age-related atherosclerotic vascular disease results in most cases from a combination of genetic predisposition and cumulative chronic exposure to cardiovascular risk factors over the life course.
-With respect to genetic factors, it is important to note that a wide variety of genetic variants predispose to accelerated atherosclerosis with varying levels ...
+With respect to genetic factors, it is important to note that a wide variety of genetic variants predispose to accelerated atherosclerosis ...